How to enable the SAP HA Interface for SAP ABAP application server instances managed by the RHEL HA Add-On?

 2. Configuration

 2.2.
-Modify start profiles of all SAP instances that should be managed by external tools.
-To do this add following lines to the end of the SAP instance start profile.
-Start profiles can be found in /sapmnt/<SID>/profile directory.
-For example a start profile for system with SID RH2, ASCS instance with instance number 20 and virtual hostname rh2-ascs can be found in /sapmnt/RH1/profile/RH2_ASCS20_rh2-ascs.
+Modify instance profiles of all SAP instances that should be managed by external tools via the SAP HA interface.
+To do this add following lines to the end of the SAP instance profile, which can be found in the /sapmnt/<SID>/profile directory (for example the instance profile for system with SID RH2, ASCS instance with instance number 20 and virtual hostname rh2-ascs will be /sapmnt/RH1/profile/RH2_ASCS20_rh2-ascs):

 service/halib = $(DIR_EXECUTABLE)/saphascriptco.so